Study type:

 (2013):

-The effect of extremely low frequency electromagnetic fields on pregnancy and fetal growth, and development.
+The effect of extremely low frequency electromagnetic fields on pregnancy and fetal growth and development

 -